oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/getting-started.md

         extends: UPDATE                         # this is for keeping all other properties same as in default
         label: 'Modify me'                      # custom label
         substitute_action: UPDATE               # replace UPDATE action with current one
-        entities: ['YourBundle/Entity/Special'] # replacement will occur only if this action will be matched by entity
+        entities: ['MyEntity']                  # replacement will occur only if this action will be matched by entity
+        for_all_entities: false                 # overriding extended property for `entities` field matching only
 ```
+Here is custom modification through substitution mechanism.
+When action pointed in `substitute_action` field will be replaced by current one.
+Additionally there present limitation in field `entities` that will pick this custom action for substitution of default one only when context will be matched by that entity.
+For those who need to make full replacement of action instead of extended copy of it - `extends` field can be omitted and own, totally custom, body defined.

 See [substitution](./configuration-reference.md#substitution-of-action) section in [config documentation](./configuration-reference.md) for more details.